RESEARCH STARTER

 Contemporary instances of irredentism can be observed in various geopolitical contexts, such as the Bosnian War, Kurdish nationalism, and the Russian annexation of Crimea.
 In the United States, irredentist themes manifest in policies that segregate racial or ethnic groups and influence political practices, notably in the manipulation of electoral district boundaries, a process known as gerrymandering.
 While often associated with nationalistic goals, irredentism can spark complex debates around identity, territory, and governance, highlighting the diverse perspectives surrounding this contentious issue.

 Irredentism is a political policy or guideline aimed at uniting irredentas—groups of people ethnically or historically related to one political system but under the control of a different polity—within ethnically or historically related territories.
 The word irredenta is Italian for “unredeemed” and was used by Italian patriots in the nineteenth and twentieth centuries who sought to liberate all Italian-speaking lands from foreign control.
-The hopes of these patriots, or irredentists, were basically fulfilled with the Treaty of Versailles that ended World War I. Modern examples of irredentist movements include Bosnian War, Kurdish nationalism, and according to some, the Russian annexation of Crimea.
+The hopes of these patriots, or irredentists, were basically fulfilled with the Treaty of Versailles that ended World War I. Modern examples of irredentist movements include the Bosnian War, Kurdish nationalism, and, according to some, the Russian annexation of Crimea.

 Bibliography